parlance-zz/g-diffuser-bot/README.md

 - Edit the filed named "config" and make sure to add your hugging-face access token and save the file.
   - If you don't have a huggingface token yet
     - Register for a HuggingFace account at https://huggingface.co/join
-    - Follow the instructions to access the repository at https://huggingface.co/CompVis/stable-diffusion-v1-4
+    - Follow the instructions to access the repository at https://huggingface.co/CompVis/stable-diffusion-v1-4 (don't worry, this doesn't mean SD1.4 will be downloaded or used, it just grants you the necessary access to download stable diffusion models)
     - Create a token at https://huggingface.co/settings/tokens

 ## Usage